insecure/logex/README.md

 logex
 =====

-A python module to easily add logging for unhandled exceptions.
+A python module to easily add logging for unhandled exceptions in D-Bus, thread and other functions.'